-The sale of inventory is subject to B&O tax.
-If the seller obtains a reseller permit then the sale is subject to the wholesaling B&O tax.
-If a reseller permit is not given, retailing B&O and retail sales tax applies.
+If you sell the inventory of your business, it is subject to B&O tax.
+If you obtain a reseller permit from the purchaser, then the sale is subject to the wholesaling B&O tax.
+If a reseller permit is not given, retailing B&O tax and retail sales tax applies.

-Sales of intangible assets, such as good will, are not typically subject to either business and occupation tax or retail sales tax (casual sales).
+If you sell intangible assets, such as goodwill, they are not typically subject to either business and occupation tax or retail sales tax.

 Final tax reporting requirement